metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

 Map specific features:

 - In dungeons and Zebes, item slot classes will be shown in white (unless the room is shuffled).
-- On the oveworld, cave destinations (such as shops, take-any-road, etc) will be shown in white.
+- On the overworld, cave destinations (such as shops, take-any-road, etc) will be shown in white.
 - In dungeons, transport stairs will be shown in blue.

 Map interaction is currently mouse-based only: